 You can find a list of all food safety course providers approved by the Ministry of Health and Long-Term Care here.
 The cost of these courses vary.

 You can study the course material at home and write the exam during drop-in hours at the CK Public Health office.
 Download the Ministry of Health and Long-Term Care’s Food Handler Training Manual here.
-Find food handler course exam drop-in hours here.
+You can also pick up a copy at CK Public Health for $10.
+Find food handler course exam drop-in hours here..

 For questions about the food handler course, contact CK Public Health.
 A public health inspector will follow up with you.